 A better bargain than in the past, though Buick reserves the best goodies for the high-end models.

 The 2018 Buick Regal is a better deal than the outgoing model, but buyers will want to step up to the Preferred II model to get features like Bluetooth and Apple CarPlay/Android Auto.
-At that low $30,000s price tag, the Regal is a smart buy, and Buick has a few worthwhile options as well.
-We rate it a 7 for features based on its value and feature set.
+At that low-$30,000s price, the Regal is a smart buy, and Buick has a few worthwhile options as well.
+We rate it a 7 for features based on its value and features.
 (Read more about how we rate cars.)